IgniteUI/igniteui-docfx/en/components/general/update_guide.md

     * Any use of interfaces `IgxDropEnterEventArgs` and `IgxDropLeaveEventArgs` should be replaced with `IDragBaseEventArgs`.
     * Also any use of the  `IgxDropEventArgs` interface should be replaced with `IDropDroppedEventArgs`.

+* IgxRowDragDirective
+    * `IRowDragStartEventArgs` and `IRowDragEndEventArgs` have arguments' names changed in order to be more clear to what they relate to. `owner` argument is renamed to `dragDirective`. `context` argument is renamed to `owner`.

 ### From 8.0.x to 8.1.x
 * The `igx-paginator` component is introduced as a standalone component and is also used in the Grid components.